fMalinka/sem1R/README.md

 # sem1R - Concept single rule learning with an ontology-based refinement operator

-sem1R is a machine learning algorithm that finds interesting, hidden, and non-trivial patterns in two-dimensional kind of data.
-The algorithm generates
+sem1R is a machine learning algorithm that finds interesting, hidden, and non-trivial patterns in omics data.
+The algorithm produces a set of semantical prediction rules that form data into clusters or biclusters, this depends on a type of ontologies.
+Here, we distingues between two types of ontologies: an ontology describing rows (e.g. genes) an columns (e.g. samples).
+Practically, for gene expression data, where rows represent genes and column represent samples, we reccomend to use Gene ontology or any pathway ontologies as a row ontology.
+Choosing a proper column ontology is depending on a type of experiment, e.g. OBO Foundry provides almost two hundreds and many of them are domain specific so some anatomical ontologies can be used as well.

+The sem1R is based on rule learning methods, where two reduction procedures were added and that make the algorithm extremely fast and efficient in comparison with traditional approach.
+In additional, it is relative easy to use, because all important methods are included into the package.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The algorithm is implemented in C++ and provided as `R` package.
+The following instructions will show you how to install all prerequisites and the sem1R package as well into your local machine.
+Afterwards, we will demonstrate the sem1R on real gene expression dataset.

 ### Prerequisites
 We required to use R in version 3.0.2.
 All prerequisites R packages that are needed for the sem1R package are the following:
-`Rcpp`, `RcppProgress`, `RcppArmadillo`, and `BH`.
+`Rcpp (>= 0.12.6)`, `RcppProgress`, `RcppArmadillo (>= 0.7.800.2.0)`, and `BH (>= 1.72.0-3)`.
 All of these packages come from CRAN, so install them by `install.packages` function in R.

 Or, for easier installation we recommend to install 'devtools' that can download and install the project instantly from gitHub using only one command.